 - Kombucha is widely reported to aid in digestion and stomach/intestinal health.
 Living kombucha contains an enormous amount of beneficial bacteria, meaning that it is probiotic in nature.
 There are many health benefits associated with probiotics and by extension, kombucha.
 These include improved digestion, reduction of the symptoms of fibromyalgia, fighting off candida (parasitic yeast) growth and increased mood stability and mental clarity.

 - Kombucha may be good for your joints.
 Kombucha features a group of chemical compounds called glucosamines.
 Glucosamines are considered to be a powerful preventer of and treatment for arthritis.
-This is because they increase the body's production of hyaluronic acid, a compound which preserves, maintains and protects joints in a variety of ways.
+This is because they increase the body's production of hyaluronic acid, a compound that preserves, maintains, and protects joints in a variety of ways.

 What's the Bottom Line on Kombucha and Health?